Latest posts by Chacruna.net (see all)

 - Reasons to join us for the Psychedelic Liberty Summit - September 25, 2019

-Although often behind the scenes, people of color have been critical in advancing psychedelic healing in science, policy, and the community.
-Chacruna wants to dedicate space to recognizing people of color making a difference in these vital areas.
-This list represents only a fraction of many dedicated people of color whose voices are often unheard due to stigma and exclusion.
-These amazing and accomplished individuals are available for media interviews, speaking engagements, and lectures.
-Check back in as we will be updating this list regularly on a rotating basis.
+People of color have been critical in advancing psychedelic healing in science, policy, and the community yet they are often relegated to behind the scenes invisible positions.
+Chacruna recognizes that people of color make difference in these vital areas.
+We have composed a list that represents only a fraction of many dedicated people of color whose voices are often unheard due to stigma and exclusion.
+These accomplished individuals are available for media interviews, speaking engagements, conferences, lectures and so forth.
+Do check back in as we will be updating this list regularly and on a rotating basis.